Student Complaint Information And Procedures – Distance (Online) Education

 Complaints Not Covered by This Process

 SARA provides consumer protection for out-of-state distance education students.
-However, SARA policies do not cover complaints related academic grades, student conduct violations, or matters of academic judgment.
-Students with concerns in these areas should follow the institution's internal grievance process or relevant department policies as listed below:
+However, SARA policies do not cover complaints related to academic grades, student conduct violations, or matters of academic judgment.
+Students with concerns in these areas should follow the institution's internal grievance process or relevant department/University policies as listed below:

 - Grade disputes, academic grievances, and other matters related to a faculty member’s assigned duties.
 The grievance process for these disputes is found at: https://www.stlawu.edu/offices/advising-toolkit/course-related-policies-and-procedures/grade-dispute-academic-conflict-resolution

-- Issues related to discrimination and harassment, including sexual harassment – for more information see https://www.stlawu.edu/offices/title-ix.
+- Issues related to discrimination and harassment, including sexual harassment can be found here: https://www.stlawu.edu/offices/title-ix.

-- Appeals process as a way to resolve disciplinary sanctions regarding non-compliance with student conduct regulations.
+- Appeals process to resolve disciplinary sanctions regarding non-compliance with student conduct regulations.
 The Student Code of Responsibility outlines the appeal procedures for disciplinary sanctions, as found in Section 7: Conflict Resolution and Disciplinary Procedures, within the St. Lawrence University Student Handbook.

-- Appeals process as a way to resolve contested parking summonses.
+- Appeals process to resolve contested parking summonses.
 The College’s Traffic and Parking Regulations are found at: https://www.stlawu.edu/offices/safety-and-security/motor-vehicle-and-parking-policy

 - Issues relating to tuition refund appeals.
-The College’s tuition refund policy is found at: https://www.stlawu.edu/offices/student-financial-services/refund-policy
+The College’s tuition refund policy is found here: https://www.stlawu.edu/offices/student-financial-services/refund-policy

 - Requests to have student education records amended.
-The College’s Student Records Policy is found at: https://www.stlawu.edu/offices/registrars-office/ferpa-students
+The College’s Student Records Policy is found here: https://www.stlawu.edu/offices/registrars-office/ferpa-students

 - Other established complaint/grievance processes may be found in the Student Handbook: https://www.stlawu.edu/documents/student-handbook